 - You acknowledge that if the research qualifies for ethics review by an institutional ethics review body (e.g. IRB), each author’s institution has formally approved or exempted your study.

 - The manuscript is anonymized for blind peer review.
 (Commentary submissions do not need to be anonymized.)

 - You acknowledge that if you are invited to revise and resubmit your manuscript, you will be asked to resubmit the manuscript using a template that the journal will provide.

 - If this manuscript includes a pre-analysis plan, you have included an anonymized version of the pre-analysis plan linked either in the manuscript or included in an appendix.

-The deadline for submissions for the third issue is April 30, 2022.
-Desk decisions will be made by May 3, 2022.
-The deadline for editorials and commentaries for the third issue is August 1, 2022.
-The issue will be published in September 2022.
+The deadline for peer-reviewed submissions for the special issue Authoritarian Regimes and Online Safety has passed.
+The deadline for editorials and commentaries is March 1, 2024.
+The issue will be published in April 2024.

-The deadline for submissions for the fourth issue is October 31, 2022.
-Desk decisions will be made by November 4, 2022.
-The deadline for editorials and commentaries for the third issue is February 1, 2023.
-The issue will be published in April 2023.
+The deadline for peer-reviewed submissions for the 2024 Conference Proceedings for the Trust & Safety Research Conference is May 1, 2024.
+The deadline for editorials and commentaries is August 1, 2024.
+The issue will be published in September 2024.

 There is no word count minimum nor maximum.
 You may submit a manuscript directly through this site, or submit a letter of inquiry first.